 All our stock is stored here on the farm in a self-contained, separate building.
-Only my daughter and myself are involved in the packing process.
+Only my daughter and myself are involved in the packing process and we have both been isolating for some weeks now.
 Before packing commences on any given day all surfaces are thoroughly cleaned and disposable gloves are worn throughout the packing process.
 In addition all of our hard back books are wrapped at time of publishing in cellophane - and whilst not particularly environmentally friendly, this is wonderfully protective of the book itself.

 Once orders have been packed they are put into large mail sacks which are then sealed with cable ties.
 The sacks are then left in an empty barn from where the postman collects them.
 We do not have contact with the postman and he in turn does not have contact with us.